 What is Topple all about?

-Topple is a digital puzzle magazine designed to give fans of newspaper puzzles more options on a fortnightly basis.
+Topple is a digital puzzle magazine designed to give fans of newspaper puzzles more options on a monthly basis.
 Every issue is distributed through this website as a PDF, or Portable Document Format.
 Once downloaded, the player has a couple options.
 One way to go is to look at the magazine on a device of your choice as you play the games mentally or with a pencil and spare sheet of paper.
 The ideal option, however, is to print it all out and enjoy the full tactile experience that puzzles deserve.
 You can even use a stapler if you're feeling frisky.

 Where does the name come from?